enthought/traits/docs/source/traits_user_manual/testing.rst

 available when the :class:`~traits.testing.api.UnittestTools` is added as a mixin class in the developers TestCase.

-The methods behave as a context manager and allow the developer to assert that specific events have been fired and inspect the arguments that are passed to the notification handlers at each event.
+The methods behave as a context manager which at entry hooks and traits listener on the class for the desired events and records the arguments pass to the listener at every fired events.
+This way the developer can easily assert that specific events have been fired.
+Further analysis and checking can be performed by inspecting the list of recorded events arguments.

 Both normal and extended trait names are supported.
-However, no check is performed regarding the validity of the trait name, thus case is required to safeguard against spelling mistakes in the names of the traits that we need to assert the behaviour.
+However, no check is performed regarding the validity of the trait name, thus care is required to safeguard against spelling mistakes in the names of the traits that we need to assert the behaviour.